troygoode/MembershipStarterKit/README.markdown

 # What is the Asp.Net MVC Membership Starter Kit?

-The starter kit currently consists of two things:
+The starter kit currently consists of three things:

-1. A sample website containing the controllers, models, and views needed to administer users & roles.
-2. A library that provides testable interfaces for administering users & roles and concrete implementations of those interfaces that wrap the built-in Asp.Net Membership & Roles providers.
+1. A library that provides testable interfaces for administering users & roles and concrete implementations of those interfaces that wrap the built-in Asp.Net Membership & Roles providers.
+2. An MVC 3 Portable Area which contains the controllers, models and views needed to administer users & roles.
+3. A sample website which consumes the Portable Area.

 Out of the box, the starter kit gives you the following features: